jkotalik/UserStudy/README.md

 ## Expose the list of todo items

-1. Create a file called `TodosController.cs` with the following class:
+1. Create a file called `TodosController.cs` in the `Controllers` Folder with the following class:

     ```C#
     using System;